-For one-on-one or whole-class mathematics instruction, use this Guzinta Math lesson as a supplement for teaching about setting up and solving equations and representing inequalities--key concepts in 6th grade.
+For one-on-one or whole-class mathematics instruction, use this Guzinta Math lesson as a supplement for teaching about setting up and solving equations and representing inequalities, identifying independent and dependent quantities, and selecting equation solutions from sets--all key concepts in 6th grade.
 The app includes detailed instructor notes for each guided practice problem, with notes about extending discussion around each worked example and problem.

 This lesson begins with an interactive introduction featuring Sal the Lizard, using inequalities and equations to catch flies on the number line.
 The interactive tool helps orient students to discerning the meaning of inequality and equality statements relative to the number line.